CMU-cabot/cabot-people/track_people_py/README.md

 detect people using OpenCV implementation of darknet in an RGB image and estimate position from a depth image

+## scripts/detect_mmdet_people.py

+detect people using MMDetection implementation in an RGB image and estimate position from a depth image

 ### yolov4 model

 `../tools/setup-model.sh` to download yolov4.cfg, yolov4.weights, coco.names files